Enhanced sampling methods for molecular dynamics simulations: Useful notions and notations

-Another one is the historic notion of PMF, which was first used to describe the structure of simple liquids.
-The potential of mean force $W(r)$ between two particles was defined based on its radial distribution function $g(r)$, which is based on the probability density for the interparticle distance $r$, $\rho(r)$, divided by a normalization term ($r^2$) that makes it constant at large distances.
+\hypertarget{ref:PMF} {\paragraph{Potential of mean force (PMF)}} Beware that this phrase is used in the literature in two different, incompatible meanings.
+The colloquial meaning today is the \hyperlink{ref:FES} {free energy surface} as defined above.
+However, this can sometimes be misleading.
+The historic notion of PMF is used to describe the structure of simple liquids.
+The potential of mean force $W(r)$ between two particles was defined based on its radial distribution function $g(r)$.
+The RDF is calculated from the probability density for the interparticle distance $r$, $\rho(r)$, divided by a normalization term (proportional to $r^2$) that makes it constant, conventionally equal to 1, at large distances in a homogeneous fluid.

 where $A(r)$ is the \hyperlink{ref:FES} {FES} along the interparticle distance and $C$ is an arbitrary constant.
 The historic PMF and FES are therefore related, but distinct quantities.